abdfaizaan/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

 # Lab 02: Utilize prompt engineering in your app
-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

-## Lab scenario
+## Lab Overview

 When working with the Azure OpenAI Service, how developers shape their prompt greatly impacts how the generative AI model will respond.
 Azure OpenAI models are able to tailor and format content if requested in a clear and concise way.
-In this exercise, you'll learn how different prompts for similar content help shape the AI model's response to better satisfy your requirements.
+In this lab, you'll learn how different prompts for similar content help shape the AI model's response to better satisfy your requirements.

 In the scenario for this exercise, you will perform the role of a software developer working on a wildlife marketing campaign.
 You are exploring how to use generative AI to improve advertising emails and categorize articles that might apply to your team.
 The prompt engineering techniques used in the exercise can be applied similarly for a variety of use cases.

-## Lab objectives
+## Lab Objectives
 In this lab, you will complete the following tasks:

 - Task 1: Provision an Azure OpenAI resource